Skip to main content

 5. Xmas Scan (-sX): Sends a packet with FIN, PUSH, and URG flags set.
 Similar caveats apply: behavior varies by OS and filtering, and Windows targets often do not respond in the RFC-expected way.

-Stealth and Evasion
+Stealth and evasion

 #